TheDeveloper/redis-session-php/README.md

 If a PHP array has more than one dimension (i.e. key => value nesting), json_encode converts it to an JSON object.

 You can only ever have just arrays or just objects for these data structures in the decoded response.
-To switch between the two, use the 2nd (bool) parameter in json_decode
+To switch between the two, use the 2nd (bool) parameter in json_decode.

     json_decode(json_encode($_SESSION), true);

+We use objects by default.

 ### Testing
 Requires PHP unit.
 We need to run a fairly funky command to get around PHP complaining about header output when it tries to start the session: